APPFL/APPFL/docs/tutorials/firstrun.rst

 ====================

 We present how to run an example script for APPFL.
-We first make sure that the dependencies are install and change the directory to `examples` directory.
+We first make sure that the dependencies are installed and change the directory to `examples` directory.

 .. code-block:: console